obcabanillas/website/content/publication/conference-paper/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: '*Padapaps* can be found in every street cornet'
+  caption: '*Padapaps* can be found in every street corner'
   focal_point: ""
   preview_only: false